 In many ways, the aesthetic of the images and videos are a lot more important.
 Instagram is, after all, a visual-centric platform.

-Here’s what we know about the content that performs best on Instagram, largely thanks to a study from Curalate:
+Here’s what we know about the content that performs best on Instagram:

 Hashtags started on Twitter, and while they never took off on Facebook, they’re a staple of Instagram marketing.
-Just by adding text after the # symbol, you can turn any word or phrase into a clickable topic.
+By adding text after the # symbol in an Instagram caption, bio, or Story, you can turn any word or phrase into a clickable topic.

 When users click, they’ll be taken to all the public posts tagged with that hashtag.
 Perhaps even more significant, users can now also follow hashtags that interest them.
-This provides them with a stream of content using the hashtags even if they don’t follow the poster.
-It’s a great way for users to find content they’re interested in, and—for merchants to expand the reach of their content.
+This provides them with a stream of content, even if they don’t follow the poster.
+It’s a great way for users to find quality content they’re interested in—and for merchants to expand the reach of their content.